RichiH/conference_proceedings/README.md

 About this repository
 =

-This is a repository containing links to various conferences and their talk recordings, slides, etc. In academia, these are called proceedings and that's a good a name as any.
+This is a repository containing links to various conferences and their talk recordings, slides, etc. In academia, these are called proceedings and that's as good a name as any.

 Using this repository
 =